Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 - **Basic familiarity with the Linux shell and R**

 - **Storage space** under `$VSC_DATA`

+**Why run RNA-seq analysis on an HPC?**

+High-performance computing (HPC) is important for bulk RNA-seq analysis because it can handle large datasets and run demanding steps like alignment and quantification much faster than a regular computer.
+Many tools require high memory and multiple CPU cores, especially when processing many samples in parallel.
+HPC provides the necessary speed, storage, and scalability to complete analyses efficiently and reliably.

 ---
 ### What is an HPC Node?